 TGM – TGR – Storage Bucket

 TGM – A hardened virtual appliance deployed next to the source of the data-to-be -shared/archived.
 The data is ingested into the TGM and the TGM encrypts it as soon as it receives it.
 Only you have access to the data encryption key.
 One TGM can support multiple partners.

-Storage bucket- The storage bucket is used to store data while it is being shared with multiple partners or acts as an endpoint if the data is being archived.
+Storage bucket- The storage bucket is used to share data with multiple partners.
 The main benefit of using a cloud storage bucket when the data is being shared with multiple partners is to conserve computing resources by offloading data transfer from the bucket to various TGR’s.
 However, it’s important to note that the data stored in the storage bucket is always encrypted thereby mitigating the possibility of a compromise due to cloud IAM misconfiguration or an insider attack.

 The Transfer General is an ideal solution for sharing highly sensitive data with multiple partners located in geographically dispersed locations.
 It is a particularly suitable solution for regulated industries that share data with their partners and can be held liable for a data breach due to inadequate security measures put in place by their partner.

 Mitigate Partner Risk